Komodo Review: The Open & Composable Multi-Chain Platform

 This is more development activity than we have seen at most other projects.
 In fact, if we were to compare Komodo to its peers, it is ranked 30th in terms of commits and 12th for overall coding activity on coincodecap.

 This perhaps makes sense when viewed in the context of the numerous projects being built on the Komodo platform (more below).
-They also had a number of important milestones to meet for the first half of the year in their 2018 report.

 In terms of the upcoming roadmap, the two most important remaining milestones for 2019 are the release of the developer portal as well as the GUI for the fully mobile-ready wallet/DEX hybrid.